gussmith23/tvm-custom-datatypes-eval/README.md

 This is the evaluation repo for the TVM Bring Your Own Datatypes project.

 # Installation
+Pull this code, making sure to use `--recursive`.

 Build the Dockerfile:
 ```bash
 docker build . -t datatypes-eval